Application Process

 Year 3 – Excel

-The third year of the program or for some the first year as a mature athlete.
+The third year of the programme or for some the first year as a mature athlete.
 (Time to Excel).
-This program was introduced in 2023 and has been very successful.
-It is an extension program where athletes have the ability to reapply each year.
-This program will include graduates who apply from the Year 2 program, as well as a selection of other athletes who are older (19+) years, who have not been through the OAS Talent Development Program (Yr 1 and 2), are recognised by their sporting body as showing promise and who have the attributes to reach higher honours in their sport.
+This programme was introduced in 2023 and has been very successful.
+It is an extension programme where athletes have the ability to continue year after year.
+This programme will include graduates who apply from the Year 2, as well as a selection of other athletes who are older (19+) years, who have not been through the OAS Talent Development Programme, are recognised by their regional or national sporting body as showing promise and who have the attributes to reach higher honours in their sport.

 Criteria